Digging Deep: An Underground Plant Trait Perspective on Diversity-Disease Relationships

 3. Contact Networks

 Pathogen transmission ultimately depends on contacts within the community.
 Plants are obviously sessile, but their root systems are not.
-By navigating the soil, they may interact with different neighbouring plants.
+By navigating the soil, they may interact with different neighboring plants.
 I will examine how the nature of these root contact networks affects disease risk.

 I propose that plant traits are a bridging link between these epidemiological advances.